francescozaia-pbx/styleguidekit-assets-moonpig/README.md

 # Custom StyleguideKit for Moonpig

-These static assets control the look, feel, and functionality of the front-end of Pattern Lab Node for myLT.
+These static assets control the look, feel, and functionality of the front-end of Pattern Lab Node for Moonpig.

 ## Installation